deanturpin/germs.dev/posts/1_restaurants.md

 ### February

-- Bonsai Plant Kitchen (£££): very stylish Japanese skewers, and you would not know it was vegan
+- Bonsai Plant Kitchen, Brighton (£££): very stylish Japanese skewers, and you would not know it was vegan
-- Etci (£££): pronounced: "et-chi", best kebab in Brighton?!
+- Etci, Brighton (£££): pronounced: "et-chi", best kebab in Brighton?!
 Posh sit-down affair, very tasty and you won't go home hungry

 ### January

-- SIX (££): slick brunch and dinner in a cool bit of Hove, pooch friendly too
+- SIX, Hove (££): slick brunch and dinner in a cool bit of Hove, pooch friendly too
-- Carne (£££): solid meat specialist in Hove
+- Carne, Hove (£££): solid meat specialist in Hove

 ## 2023

 ### December

-- Burnt Orange (£££): excellent sharing plates with a Middle Eastern twist
+- Burnt Orange, Brighton (£££): excellent sharing plates with a Middle Eastern twist
-- The New Club (££): top notch Sunday roasts by the seaside
+- The New Club, Brighton (££): top notch Sunday roasts by the seaside

 ### November

-- Plateau (£££): back to form for this French sharing plates restaurant in Brighton
+- Plateau (£££), Brighton: back to form for this French sharing plates restaurant in Brighton
 - Zoilo, London (£££): perfectly good steakhouse near Selfridges
 - Maison Bab, London (££): gyros style kebabs, quick and tasty.
 - The Clove Club, London (£££££): two-star in Michelin in Shoreditch...
 I had to add another pound to my rating system for this one!